-- Do you think you could use social media and other online networks to help you as a professional?
-If so, which ones and how? - What kind of professional image do you want to convey online?
+- Do you think you could use social media and other online networks to help you as a student?
+Professional?
+If so, which ones and how?
+See examples of how to use various social media platforms for professional advancement in the handout below. - What kind of professional image do you want to convey online?
 Think of some adjectives or qualities you would like to have associated with your online professional image. - How can what you do online in your personal/private accounts impact you as a professional?
-Examples? - Can you keep your personal and professional separate online?
+Examples?
+You can bring up some of the statistics from the CareerBuilder study in the handout below.
+Consider framing the statistics as true or false questions. - Can you keep your personal and professional separate online?